US STOCKS-Wall St resumes decline as dollar hits 12-year high

 “The stronger dollar, the continued hammering of the euro, equals continued lower equity prices ahead of the Fed comments next week,” said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.

-After increased market volatility this week, investors are hopeful next week’s Federal Reserve meeting will provide further insight into when the first rate increase will come.

-“Right now most people are expecting a rate hike in June and the equity markets not to be very receptive of that,” James said.
+“We’ll know more of the Fed’s thinking on Wednesday, but right now most people are expecting a rate hike to come in June and the equity markets not to be very receptive of that.”